Policy and Procedure Development and Implementation

 Subpart B. Procedure

 Procedures are written statements of specific processes necessary to implement policy.
+A procedure must be associated with a policy.
+A policy may have multiple procedures if warranted.
 This policy does not refer to department-specific work rules or practices.

 Subpart C. Operating Instructions